bloxstreet/support/guides/training-guide.md

 **Trainer:** *Here is an example of a greeting: “Hello!
 Welcome to BloxStreet Shopping Center!
 My name is (username), how may I assist you today?”*

 **Trainer:** *You are welcome to add adjectives or emojis to your greeting.
-Feel free to customize it however you want.*
+Feel free to customize it to your liking.*

 **Trainer:** *I would now like everyone to state their greeting.
 Failure to do so will result in a removal from the server.*